grantmacken/glider/README.md

 reboot
 ```

-After reboot we can check
+After reboot we can now use systemctl to
+ - check service status
+ - stop the service
+ - start the service

 ```
 # enter super do
 sudo -s